mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 Is it a number attribute?
 A lookup field?
 An iframe control?
 JavaScript simply can't help you here.

 The main problem here is that CRM is dynamic, which means that the CRM JavaScript API also has to be.
-And this leads to the need for these precise strings — also known commonly known as *magic strings* in programming.
+And this leads to the need for these precise strings — also commonly known as *magic strings* in programming.

 <blockquote class="big-quote">
 The main problem here is that CRM is dynamic.